AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Highlighted Savings: RightTrack, Liberty Mutual’s UBI program

-Like most major insurers, Liberty Mutual offers a discount that rewards you for safe driving, which it calls RightTrack.
-When I got a quote, I received a small discount simply for signing up.
+Like most major insurers, Liberty Mutual offers a discount that rewards you for safe driving, called RightTrack.
+When I got a quote, I received a 10 percent discount simply for signing up.

 Most drivers track their driving habits using the Liberty Mutual app; only drivers in New York will receive a tag to install in their car.
 At the end of 90 days of driving, RightTrack assigns an overall score.
 Depending on your state of residence, a discount will be applied either upon completion of the program or when your policy is up for renewal.
 Those who demonstrate safe driving habits are eligible for a premium discount of up to 30 percent.